-Alas, without a global regulation on resources management, the model of universal free-trade will most likely not be unable to survive for much longer.
-Countries will compete with each other to put a hand on rarefying resources.
-Others will try to manage an ecologic balance and become uncompetitive.
+Alas, without a global regulation on resources management, the model of universal free-trade will most likely be unable to survive for much longer.
+Countries will compete with each other to put a hand on rarefying resources or strategic products.
+Others will try to manage an ecologic balance at the risk of becoming uncompetitive.
 A crisis will unfold before the world can reach America's consumerist nirvana...